GACoutts/OPSC_cocktail_app/README.md

 ## ✨ Key Features

 ### 🔍 **Discovery & Search**
-- Browse curated cocktail collections
+- Browse **636+ cocktail recipes** from TheCocktailDB
 - Search by name, ingredient, or difficulty
 - Filter by available ingredients in your bar
-- Discover trending and seasonal cocktails
+- Discover **489+ ingredients** and popular combinations
+- Access crowd-sourced recipes from bartenders worldwide

 ### 📝 **Custom Recipe Creation**
 - **Hybrid Storage System**: Offline-first with cloud synchronization